cvlab-yongin/D2FP/README.md

 ## Training

-Please set the number of GPUs and adjust the configuration as needed.
+Set the number of GPUs and customize the configuration as needed.

 ```
 ./train.sh